giraycakr/discretemath/lectures/8counting.md

 ### Step 1: Define the Generating Function

-To find a generating function for the Fibonacci sequence, we define the generating function \( G(x) \) as follows:
+To find a generating function for the Fibonacci sequence, we define the generating function $G(x)$ as follows:

 \[
 G(x) = \sum_{n=0}^{\infty} F(n) x^n